 The Associate of Science Degree in Professional Pilot prepares the aspiring career Pilot for transfer to a four-year collegiate aviation program or for immediate entry-level employment in the aviation industry.
 Coursework within the program teaches commercial level aerodynamics, aircraft systems, federal aviation regulations, aircraft performance, aeronautical decision making/human factors, flight physiology, and navigation.
 The curriculum also places an emphasis on educational psychology and flight instruction theory for graduate marketability.
-Graduates of the program may have the opportunity to apply teaching skills, through MTT Aviation, with beginning private level students.
-They may also be able to work as a certified flight instructor upon graduation.
 Students may build flight time and choose to become an airline pilot or corporate pilot.